Robinpig/Note/docs/CS/Distributed/Replica.md

 For example, we can attach a timestamp to each write, pick the biggest timestamp as the most “recent,” and discard any writes with an earlier timestamp.
 This conflict resolution algorithm, called last write wins (LWW), is the only supported conflict resolution method in Cassandra, and an optional feature in Riak.
 LWW achieves the goal of eventual convergence, but at the cost of durability: if there are several concurrent writes to the same key, even if they were all reported as successful to the client (because they were written to w replicas), only one of the writes will survive and the others will be silently discarded.
-Moreover, LWW may even drop writes that are not concurrent, as we shall discuss in “Timestamps for ordering events” on page 291.
+Moreover, LWW may even drop writes that are not concurrent.
 There are some situations, such as caching, in which lost writes are perhaps acceptable.
 If losing data is not acceptable, LWW is a poor choice for conflict resolution.
 The only safe way of using a database with LWW is to ensure that a key is only written once and the reafter treated as immutable, thus avoiding any concurrent updates to the same key.